-The Reserve/Contingency Funds are collected to help contribute towards the cost of non-annual expenditure like major repairs, external and internal decorations.
-We set out in the annual budget how much is being collected in that year, and the money accumulates over time, and the annual accounts we send you also show a statement of the overall amount for your development.
+These reserves are collected to help contribute towards the cost of non-annual expenditure like major repairs or external and internal decorations.
+We set out in the annual budget how much is being collected in that year.
+The money accumulates over time, and the annual accounts we send you also show a statement of the overall amount saved for your development.
 Any interest is credited to the reserve fund.

-The money is held in the same way as other service charge funds in a trust account.
+The money is held in the same way as other service charge money in a trust account.
 This means the money can only be spent on your development (see Where do you keep the money I pay you? below).

 Where do you keep the money I pay you?

 The service charge (and reserve/contingency) money you pay FirstPort is held in a bank account under what’s called a statutory trust.
 This means that should anything happen to FirstPort, such as it went into liquidation, your money is kept safe and outside the liquidation process.
 The account is held at Barclays Bank in your development’s name.
 This account is held completely separate from all other FirstPort accounts.
 Any interest is paid into the account and is for the benefit of residents at the development.
 Funds in your development bank account are safe, completely independent and can only be used for the purposes of your specific development.

 All our bank accounts are protected by the UK regulator, the Financial Services Authority (FSA) and the Financial Services Compensation Scheme (FSCS).